-Do you want to help 4,000+ youth learn more about career options so they can build their paths forward?
+Do you want to help 2,000+ youth learn more about career options so they can “Reimagine Life’s Possibilities?
 Sign up to be a Charlotte Career Discovery Day volunteer today!

-Approximately 80 volunteers are needed for this event to help ensure the program stays on time and students have a full experience.
-Volunteer opportunities include bus transportation, registration, vendor set up assistance, industry "zone" volunteers, and fashion show volunteers, among others.
+Approximately 80 volunteers are needed for this event to help ensure students have a full experience.
+Volunteer opportunities include bus transportation, registration, vendor set up assistance, industry "zone" volunteers and other general duties.

-Volunteers will be given a t-shirt to identify themselves as a volunteer, and breakfast and lunch will be provided.
+Volunteers will be given a t-shirt to identify themselves as a volunteer, and refreshments will be provided.
 NOTE: All volunteers must go through the Charlotte-Mecklenburg Schools volunteer process.

 To learn more and/or to sign up to volunteer, contact us.